Haroenv/ccna/index.md

 After you access the device, you are automatically in user EXEC command mode.
 The EXEC commands available at the user level are a subset of those available at the privileged level.
 This is the least privileged command mode.

-## Priviliged EXEC Mode
+## privileged EXEC Mode

 The privileged command set includes those commands contained in user EXEC mode as well as commands that configure operating parameters.
 [Privileged access should be password-protected](#passwords) to prevent unauthorized use.

-To access priviliged EXEC mode, enter the `enable` command from user EXEC mode.
+To access privileged EXEC mode, enter the `enable` command from user EXEC mode.

 ## Global Configuration Mode

 Configuration mode commands apply to features that affect the device as a whole.

-From priviliged EXEC mode you can reach global configuration mode by entering the `configure terminal` command.
+From privileged EXEC mode you can reach global configuration mode by entering the `configure terminal` command.

 ## Interface Configuration Mode